MartaVanin/MartaVanin.github.io/content/authors/admin/_index.md

 bio: Distribution system modelling and optimization

 # List (academic) interests or hobbies
-Presently, my main research activities include:
+interests:
   - system monitoring, through state estimation,
   - system identification/parameter estimation either in (near-)real-time or with historical data,
   - optimal asset management to increase the penetration of renewable energy resources without causing congestion,
   - technical and policy considerations on smart meters and their capabilities,
-- "digital twins"
+  - "digital twins".

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons